第3話 First travelling (2)

 Jahir brewed some tea and drank it slowly.

 Before the sun rose, Jahir woke Amir and the others, and they all finished eating.
 The group slowly headed towards town.
-The children's eyes lit up when they saw the town surrounding the oasis in the desert.
+The children's eyes lit up when they saw a big oasis in the desert.
 Jahir just laughed and headed towards the merchant.

 After selling furs, threads, textiles, and embroidery to the merchant's shops, Jahir heads to the market to find orders for Jenal and the others.
 Jahir also bought a beautiful hair ornament for his lover.
 He also bought clothes and hats for Amir and his friends.
 He bought the same thing for Jean.
 However, they weren't able to find the right size, so they ended up going to the market for a week.